-The most beautiful and famous courtesan of Little Bucharest, she dined exclusively at this hotel.
+The most beautiful and famous courtesan of Little Bucharest, she used to dine exclusively at this hotel.

 This historic landmark continues the legacy of luxury service and tradition, the rooms having everything you expect in a 5* hotel.

-But, if you decide to get into its historical atmosphere, the standard rooms in the new wing simply not worth looking into.
+But, if you decide to get into its historical atmosphere, avoid the standard rooms in the new wing.

 Choose instead an Alcove Room, currently known as Junior Suites and Presidential Suites, overlooking the Athenaeum and the Revolution Square.